Azure/bicep-registry-modules/avm/res/document-db/mongo-cluster/config-firewall-rule/README.md

 ### Parameter: `mongoClusterName`

-Name of the Mongo Cluster.
+The name of the parent mongo cluster.
+Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string